A Knight's Tale: Critical reception

-Review aggregation website Rotten Tomatoes gives the film a score of 59% based on reviews from 153 critics, with an average rating of 5.90/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 60% based on reviews from 153 critics, with an average rating of 5.90/10.
 The website's critical consensus says, "Once you get past the anachronism, A Knight's Tale becomes a predictable, if spirited, Rocky on horseback."
 On Metacritic, the film holds a score of 56 out of 100, sampled from 36 reviews, indicating "mixed or average" reviews.
-Audiences polled by CinemaScore gave the film an average grade of “B+” on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 3 stars out of 4 and argued that the anachronisms made little difference, writing that the director himself "pointed out that an orchestral score would be equally anachronistic, since orchestras hadn't been invented in the 1400s."
 In an obituary for David Bowie, culture critic Anthony Lane referred to the film's use of the song "Golden Years" as "the best and most honest use of anachronism that I know of."

 Newsweek revealed in June 2001 that print ads contained glowing comments from a film reviewer who did not exist for at least four films released by Columbia Pictures, including A Knight's Tale and The Animal (2001).
 The fake critic was named David Manning and was created by a Columbia employee who worked in the advertising department.
 "Manning" was fraudulently presented as a reviewer for The Ridgefield Press, a small Connecticut weekly.

+Bettany's performance as Geoffrey Chaucer was particularly praised, with Ed Power in i saying that "Bettany adds a hilarious zing to this tale of honour and destiny and steals the thunder of the stoic and reserved Ledger."